the-events-calendar/the-events-calendar/readme.txt

 * Tweak - Improve behaviour of tribe_get_events_title() in respect of single events [46313]
 * Fix - Fix calendar view links in WPML language switcher [67134]

+= [4.3.4.2] 2016-12-13 =

+* Fix - Correct an oversight leading to breakages of the /all/ events archive for Events Calendar PRO users [70662]

 = [4.3.4.1] 2016-12-09 =

 * Fix - Updates Tribe Common to remove some stray characters that were impacting page layouts (props: @Aetles) [70536]